bballdave025/manuscript-waste-reuse-finder/README.md

 </div>
 <br/>

 This is a document from Sweden.
 The reuse in in those four, detached binding strengtheners, which would have originally glued to the wood on the left-hand side.
 Look closely (maybe click on the image to see a larger version) and you can see the writing.
+The writing on the very left of the image - what's wrapped over from the front binding - is also reuse and is much more visible to me.

 <hr/>